inrupt/solid-client-authn-js/ARCHITECTURE.md

 Here is a list of terms having a specific meaning in the context of OIDC:
 - **Resource Owner**: the user, who owns resources, some of which are private.
-The notion of Resource Owner in the OIDC sense is broader than the notion of Pod Owner in Solid: anyone with a WebID is a Resource Owner, in the authentication sense.
+The notion of Resource Owner in the OIDC sense is broader than the notion of Pod Owner in Solid: anyone with a WebID is a Resource Owner.
 Whether a particular Resource Owner is **_authorized_** to access a particular Resource is a different matter, up to the Solid authorization system (e.g., ACP or ACL), which is outside the scope of this document.